MarcosRMG/comunidade_ds_projetos/README.md

 # 2 Business Assumptions

-	- Cooperative administration cannot use sales forecasts without a standardized methodology
+	- Corporative Administration cannot use sales forecasts without a standardized methodology

 	- Managers have different experiences and perspectives on sales forecasting

 	- The CFO has many problems setting the budget and making decisions

-	- A machine learning model can predict sales for all stores
+	- A Machine Learning model can predict sales for all stores

 # 3 Solution Strategy